rizqimtiaz/EcoOracle/README.md

 integrity network**.
 Every carbon credit is a **dynamic NFT (dNFT)** anchored to a specific GPS coordinate.
-The platform runs an **AI vision pipeline** on satellite imagery in a continuous loop and an **autonomous oracle** pushes the verified state on-chain in real time — minting, burning, or invalidating credits based on what the planet actually looks like today.
+The platform runs an **AI vision pipeline** on satellite imagery in a continuous loop and an **autonomous oracle** pushes the

-This repository contains:

 - A production-grade Next.js 14 frontend (App Router, TypeScript, Tailwind, Recharts).
 - A self-contained AI vision engine that simulates a Sentinel-2 / Planet